presidio-oss/specifai-mcp-server/docs/dev/04-deployment-guide.md

 ## Overview

-This guide covers the process of building, releasing, and deploying the Specif-ai MCP Server.
+This guide covers the process of building, releasing, and deploying the Specifai MCP Server.
 The project uses automated release processes with conventional commits and semantic versioning.

 ## Build Process